- Series Title: Supergirl

 - Network: CW

-- Cast: Melissa Benoist, Mehcad Brooks, Chyler Leigh, Jeremy Jordan, Floriana Lima, Chris Wood, David Harewood
+- Cast: Melissa Benoist, Katie McGrath, Mehcad Brooks, Chyler Leigh, Jeremy Jordan, Chris Wood, David Harewood, Odette Annable, Carl Lumbly

 - Format: Color, Widescreen, NTSC, R1

-This review contains spoilers for the second season of Supergirl.
+This review contains spoilers for the third season of Supergirl.

 The third season of Supergirl is focused on family, including the families the characters have built for themselves.
 Cat Grant is now gone (she’s the press secretary to the president, played by Linda Carter).
 Lina and Kara are friends, and when conservative jerk Morgan Edge threatens to purchase Catco in a hostile takeover to stop them from publishing the truth, Lina steps in and buys Catco instead.
 Lina initially tries to be hands-on with running Catco, but James Olsen the managing editor and Lina’s boyfriend convinces her to step back a bit.
 Edge at one point tries to get back at Lina by accusing her of poisoning the children of National City with lead.
 Supergirl proves that the children are sick because of chemicals in the city’s swimming pools – chemicals produced by Morgan’s company.
 There are mutual accusations of attempted murder as well, but Lina isn’t guilty and it’s implied neither is Morgan.